stgm/scientific-programming-1/21 Integrals/40 Monte Carlo/10 Blok.md

 * Create a graph of the function so you have a clear view of what area you are integrating.

-* Also create a graph with red an green points loke in the example above.
+* Also create a graph with red an green points like in the example above.
 Should you have made a mistake in your logic, you can immediately see it in the graph, instead of having to spend hours looking at your code to find the bug.

 * When encountered with 'negative integral areas' you can split the areas.